-- A further punishment will be given with the approval of Head/Head of Pre-Prep and Director of Wellbeing.
+- A further punishment will be given with the approval of Head/Head of Pre-Prep.
 Parents will be contacted. - Issue a warning that punishments, including possible suspension, will be given if there is a repeat occurrence. - Support will be offered to the victim and to the bully (via an effort to modify behaviour).